kuiper2000/Applied_Math/_sources/ODE/Special_function.md

 ---
 name: FIG11
 ---
-An visualization of Bessel function solutions of the first kind with $\nu=0-4$
+An visualization of Bessel function solution of the first kind with $\nu=0-4$
 ```

+The readers can also try to plot Bessel function solution of the second kind and visualize the result.

+### Modified Bessel function